mugalan/intrinsic-rigid-body-control-estimation/README.md

-# Intrinsic Almost Global rigid-body PID Control
+# Intrinsic rigid-body PID Control and Extended Kalman Filter

 This is a compilation of a set of interactive notes and supplementary material for teaching and learning Mechanics.